Lacklustre Liverpool need more from Origi & Co. to avoid transfer calls | Goal.com

 “I hope I’m wrong and they end up buying someone to fill that gap when one of those three don’t play.”

-Whether Liverpool are able to go and do that, of course, remains to be seen.
+Whether they are able to go and do that, of course, remains to be seen.

 They opted not to pursue a deal for Timo Werner , with Klopp confirming that concerns over the financial impact of the coronavirus crisis has forced a rethink over the club’s summer transfer plans.
-As it stands, there is no obvious link with any forward player, and no indication that Origi will be moved on either.
+Werner joined Chelsea and, as it stands, there is no obvious link with any forward player, and no indication that Origi will be moved on either.

 Liverpool have high hopes for Rhian Brewster, who netted his seventh goal of a productive loan spell with Swansea City earlier on Sunday.
-Whether the 19-year-old can become a first-team option next season is another matter, though his potential, like Jones, is vast.
+Whether the England under-21 international can become a first-team option next season is another matter, though his potential, like Jones, is vast.
+He certainly knows where the goal is.

-Similarly, Klopp would argue there is much more to come from Takumi Minamino, something of a forgotten signing.
-The Japanese international was unused here, and is yet to make a telling impact since his January switch from Salzburg.
+Klopp would argue there is much more to come from Takumi Minamino too.
+The Japanese international was unused here, and is yet to make a telling impact since his January switch from Salzburg, but the word from Melwood is that he is beginning to settle.
+He should be better next season.